dfrappart/articles/podidentityjourney.md

 ## 6. Preparing installation on an AKS cluster

-After describing the concepts, it's ow time for some practial matter.
+After describing the concepts, it's now time for some practial matter.
 First thing ifrst we will start from an already deployed AKS cluster with the following:

 - Managed Azure AD integration (vs the legacy with app registrations)